 - Self Guided Tour of Union Station

 How to get to National Mall from Union Station

 Union Station is the main transportation hub in Washington DC with access to the Metro, trains, buses, bikeshare, taxis and more.

 But if you want to get to the National Mall from Union Station, it is easy!

 You can easily walk to the Capitol and Museum side of the National Mall from Union Station.
-In fact, our Capitol Hill Walking Tour ends at Union Station while the Capitol Building is closed.
+In fact, our Capitol Hill Walking Tour ends near Union Station.

 If you exit out of Union Station and walk straight from the entrance along 1st Street, you'll be on top of Capitol Hill to visit the Supreme Court, US Capitol, and Library of Congress.

 You can also easily get to the National Gallery of Art, Air and Space Museum and other museums located on the east side of the National Mall by taking Louisiana Ave (diagonal road heading more to the right from the entrance of Union Station).